 - Theft, breaking and entering.

-But, when you do a criminal records check, usually will not learn if they has had any moving violations, like:
+But, when you do a criminal records check, usually will not learn if they have had any moving violations, like:

 - Drivers license suspended or revoked.